Dictatorship of Alfredo Stroessner: Guerillas

 1958 elections gave Stroessner the second Presidential term.
 The vote was fixed to favor the regime and opposition blossomed into a guerrilla insurgency soon afterwards.
 Sponsored by exiled Liberals and febreristas, small bands of armed men began to slip across the border from Argentina.
 Venezuela sent large amounts of aid to these groups starting in 1958.
 The following year, the new Cuban government under Fidel Castro also provided assistance to the United National Front.

 The guerrillas received little support from Paraguay's conservative peasantry.
-The Colorado Party's peasant py nandí irregulars ("barefoot ones" in Guaraní) had a well-deserved reputation for ferocity in combat, torture and executing their prisoners.
+The Colorado Party employed its own militias, the peasant py nandí irregulars ("barefoot ones" in Guaraní) had a well-deserved reputation for ferocity in combat, torture and executing their prisoners.
 Growing numbers of people were interned in jungle concentration camps.
 Army troops and police smashed striking labor unions by taking over their organizations and arresting their leaders.

 Liberalization of 1959

 Stroessner decided to accept the growing calls for reform from the army and the Colorado Party.
 In April 1959 the state of siege was lifted, opposition exiles allowed to return, press censorship ended, political prisoners freed, and a new Constitution promised to replace the authoritarian 1940 Constitution.
 After two months of this democratic "spring" the country was on the verge of chaos.
 In late May, nearly 100 people were injured when a student riot erupted in downtown Asunción over a local bus fare increase.
 The disturbance inspired the legislature to call for Ynsfrán's resignation.
 Stroessner responded swiftly by reimposing the state of siege and dissolving the legislature.
 The 1960 parliamentary elections were boycotted by all opposition parties.